NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ## parking area

+Left over bits you might need. or not.

 So be careful, and if you have questions, bring them up in your community for feedback.
 The examples in this primer should also make clear that inconsistent annotations could create confusion.